 What is a Medicaid Divorce?

-Medicaid divorce is not relevant for regular Medicaid, often called Aged, Blind and Disabled (ABD) Medicaid.
+Medicaid Divorce is not relevant for Regular Medicaid, often called Aged, Blind and Disabled (ABD) Medicaid.
 This is because with ABD Medicaid, although personal care assistance and other supportive services may be provided, extensive and costly long-term care is not covered.
-Instead, Medicaid divorce is relevant for couples in which one spouse requires nursing home Medicaid (institutionalization Medicaid) or home and community based services (HCBS) via a Medicaid waiver.
-Supportive services and benefits available via HCBS waivers are intended to prevent and / or delay the need for nursing home care.
-This may include in-home personal care assistance, adult day care, assisted living services, adult foster care, and home health care.
+Instead, Medicaid Divorce is relevant for couples in which one spouse requires Nursing Home Medicaid (Institutional Medicaid) or home and community based services (HCBS) via a Medicaid Waiver.
+Supportive services and benefits available via HCBS Waivers are intended to prevent and / or delay the need for nursing home care.
+This may include in-home personal care assistance, adult day care, assisted living services, adult foster care services, and home health care.